Helperbird/website/src/pages/features/speech-to-text.md

 ## What Is This Feature?

-Some people call it speech-to-text, but we call it Voice Typing.
+Some people call it Speech to Text, but we call it Voice Typing.
 With Helperbird’s Voice Typing feature, you can speak into your microphone, and it will turn your words into text.
 It’s an easy way to type hands-free, whether you’re writing an email, working on a document, or jotting down notes.

 ---